 Energy Healing for Animals

 Animals are wonderful companions to us, we share our homes with them and take good care of them.
-They become part of our family and pick up on our feelings.
+They become part of our family and pick up on our moods and feelings.
 Our pets communicate with us nonverbally and with their body language, which is always truthful.
 We care for our pets with affection, food and shelter, but sometimes we may notice a pet looking troubled or unhappy.
 This indicates there may be a need for energy healing.

 The following story is from Dr. Bradley Nelson's book The Emotion Code: